johnsolojoseph/synchronized-videos/README.md

-# youtube-socket :computer:
+# youtube-socket :video_camera: :movie_camera:

-A simple AngularJS application that leverages socket.io for bi-directional communication
+Leveraging socket.io to allow users to simultaneously control a YouTube video and updates clients in real-time

 ## Get started

 1. Make sure to `npm install`
 2. Then run `npm start`
 3. Navigate to `localhost:5000`

-## Guidance
-Make sure to have node installed.<br>
- Open multiple browser windows on localhost:3300 to see multiple clients updated in real-time